 fbpx

 Everyone has unique experiences in life.
 Each person has a story to tell and words of wisdom that can be shared with others.
 With that in mind, we’d like to introduce you to some of the wonderful people who live here at CHCC.
-Here is a recent Q&A session we did with Nettie P.
+Here is a recent resident spotlight interview we did with Nettie.

 Q: Have you lived in other places besides Lynden?